runabol/tork-docs/src/app/tasks/page.md

 Tork uses the [expr](https://github.com/antonmedv/expr) expression language to:

-- Evaluate C-style embedded expressions in a task's environment variables.
+- Evaluate C-style embedded expressions in the job defintion.
 - Evaluate a task's `if` condition to determine whether a task should run.

-### If Expression
+Most expressions use the job's context which has the following namespaces:

+- `inputs` - to access any values from the job's `inputs` block.
+- `secrets` - to access any values from the job's `secrets` block.
+- `tasks` - to access the results of previous tasks.
+- `job` - to access the job's metadata.

+Examples:

 When an `if` expression evaluates to anything except `false`, the task will run.